Food Thermometers to Protect Your Family's & Customers' Health

 Facts about Foodborne Illnesses

 Foodborne illness, commonly referred to as “food poisoning,” is defined by the World Health Organization as toxic and infectious diseases caused by harmful pathogens entering the human body as a direct result of contaminated food consumption.
 According to the Physicians Committee for Responsible Medicine, foodborne illnesses are responsible for an annual rate of 76 million illnesses in the United States alone.
-The amount of hospitalizations from foodborne diseases is close to 325,000, and the death toll hovers between 3,000-5,000 annually.
+The number of hospitalizations from foodborne diseases is close to 325,000, and the death toll hovers between 3,000-5,000 annually.
 Financially speaking, roughly $5.5 billion is spent yearly on foodborne illness in the U.S., accounting for lost productivity as well as medical expenses.
 The PCRM states that not only are cases of foodborne disease increasing, but that many illnesses are proving more and more difficult to treat with antibiotics as the resistance level of foodborne pathogens to antibiotics is also on the rise.

 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDKD) explains that not all bacteria are harmful to humans, but certain foods—especially raw meat and poultry—that carry harmful bacteria can lead to sickness if improperly washed and cooked before being consumed.
 The NIDDKD states that it is possible for foods such as eggs, shellfish, poultry and meat to become contaminated at any point of their lifespan, whether it be during harvesting, slaughtering, growing, or cross-contamination during shipping and packaging.
 Last but not least, previously uncontaminated foods can become so while at the home of the buyer, if they come into contact with bacteria in the kitchen.
 Food preparers who do not properly engage in hand washing and cleaning of kitchen supplies and utensils, open up the risk for exposing otherwise safe foods to potentially harmful bacteria from contaminated foods.